swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Visualizer Component

 *RxFiddle* by Banken et al. [@Banken_Meijer_Gousios_2018] proposed visualization functionalities for data-flow graphs described with RxJS observables.
-The debugging utilities we presented in this paper could benefit from the integration of such a visualizer.
+The debugging utility we presented in this paper might benefit from the integration of such a visualizer.
 A graphical representation of an observable graph could help novice engineers understand RxJS concepts better; experienced engineers might benefit from a new angle on the composition of multiple observables when debugging.

 ### Record and Replay

-A software engineer can record telemetry data of a running RP program and replay that data independently as many times as they wish later [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017].
+A software engineer can record the behavior of a RP program and replay that data independently as many times as they wish later [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017].
 Such a function would allow two things: During debugging, the engineer can rerun a recorded failure scenario without depending on external systems like remote APIs.
 Further, recorded data might be used for regression testing to verify that a modified program still works as expected [@Perez_Nilsson_2017].

 ### Time Travel Debugging